tchx84/Gameeky/CONTRIBUTING.md

 ## Adding new translations

-To add a new translation simply run these commands on the terminal:
+Gameeky requires that both the user interface and the beginner's guide are translated.
+To translate the user interface to a new language, run these commands on the terminal:

 ```sh
 # Fedora requirements